Update: I am not accepting books for review at this time. I am behind in my reviews and am suspending accepting more until I can catch up.

 What should I do before making a request?
 I think you should know who my readership is.
 You can do this by taking the time to read through some posts as well as reader comments and getting a feel for who we are.
 That will let you know if this blog is a good fit for both of us.

 What if you don’t like the book?
 I’m kind of discriminating in what I choose to read.
 By the time your book has made it past acceptance, it’s a good bet I’ll like it.
 Still, my review is my honest opinion, and I’m not going to lie.
 I will feel just awful about it, and I might eat a pint of Ben & Jerry’s, but I’ll send you a nice email and decline to review it.
 I have no desire to waste any of my readers’ time sharing information about a book I think they shouldn’t read, nor do I have any desire to harm a perfectly nice author’s sales.
+Unless you’re a jerk or advocating shock therapy.
+Then I might review it after all.

 Where will your review be posted?
 I will post the review here and as status updates in my Facebook account.
 I might put it on Twitter, Goodreads, Pinterest, Stumbleupon, or Amazon if I really like it.